Introduction

 Company-level access

-Secretariat Team access is given and revoked at a company level - meaning that if you have multiple companies in your organisation, you can grant access to different groups of people per company.
+Access in boardcycle is given and revoked at a company level - meaning that if you have multiple companies in your organisation, you can grant access to different groups of people per company.

 Interaction with Single Sign-On (SSO)